Henry Benjamin Whipple

 Henry Benjamin Whipple (February 15, 1822 – September 16, 1901) was an American religious leader and activist.
 He was the first Episcopal bishop of Minnesota and gained a reputation as a humanitarian and an advocate for Native Americans.

-Born in Adams, New York, he was raised in the Presbyterian church but became an Episcopalian through the influence of his grandparents and his wife, Cornelia, whom he married in 1842.
-Whipple attended Oberlin College from 1838 to 1839 and worked in his father's business until he was admitted to holy orders in 1848.

-After ordination Whipple served parishes in Rome, New York, and Chicago, where he gained a reputation for his service to poor immigrant groups.
+After ordination in 1848, Whipple served parishes in Rome, New York, and Chicago, where he gained a reputation for his service to poor immigrant groups.
 His Chicago ministry drew him to the attention of the newly formed Episcopal Diocese of Minnesota, which elected him its first bishop in 1859.
 He served until his death in 1901.

 Although concerned with establishing his denomination in the new state of Minnesota, Whipple soon began to champion the cause of Native American groups in the state against what he saw as an abusive and corrupt Federal policy towards Native Americans.
 He is best known for his clemency pleas in favor of a group of Dakota who fought against the United States government in the U.S.-Dakota War of 1862 in the area around New Ulm, Minnesota.
 On December 26, 1862, the largest mass execution in U.S. history occurred in Mankato during the pause in US military operations.
 Thirty-eight Dakota were hanged for war crimes in the conflict.
-A total of 303 were sentenced to be hanged but President Lincoln commuted 265 in the largest mass commutation on record.
+A total of 303 were sentenced to be hanged but President Abraham Lincoln commuted 265 in the largest mass commutation on record.
 Lincoln's intervention was not popular at the time.
 Two commemorative statues are located on the site of the hangings (now home to the Blue Earth County Library and Reconciliation Park).
 He was referred to as "Straight Tongue" by some Dakota because of his honesty in dealing with them.